cgp9900/Weather-Prediction/README.md

      The hourly data is visualized to get a first look at the dynamics of the time series.

+3. Box Cox Transformation

+     Applying Box Cox Transformation to ensure constant variance if needed.
+If the lambda value is between 0.8 and 1.2, no transformation is applied.

 3. Statistical Diagnostic Steps

      The project aims to use both an auto Arima and visualization/statistical techniques to choose the best SARIMA model.
 ACF and PACF plots along with ADF Statistics are used to analyze the stationarity of the data, and seasonal and traditional differencing are introduced.